 - Women are used to making key decisions.
 Although several of our franchises are owned solely by women, our most common ownership setup is a husband/wife team since our business model requires more than an eight to five commitment during peak seasons.
 Our research has always told us that, most often, it is the woman of the family who is making many of the key decisions regarding a camping trip.
 The same holds true for a family franchising business. - Mike Gast, Vice President of Communications, Kampgrounds of America.

 Because franchisors have realized how much women franchisees bring to the table and can contribute to a system’s growth, many are actively targeting and searching for qualified female franchise owners.

 The reports provide helpful insight into multiple areas that are crucial to the health of a franchise system such as culture, leadership, training, and financial opportunity.
-Once you’ve identified opportunities you like, you can compare them using the side-by-side comparison tool in the FBR Franchise Buyer’s Toolkit.
+Learn more about how women are maintaining a work life balance with franchising here.